Can Samsung SmartThings easily automate your home?

 One of the best places to start is with the Samsung SmartThing starter kit.
 Included in the set is a Hub, Power socket, 3 Sensors (2 multi-purpose, 1 motion sensor).
 While it offers a fairly basic level of control, it’s an affordable way to see if the system is right for you.

-If that doesn’t appeal, then we’d recommend starting with a single feature such as power sockets in one room.
+If that doesn’t appeal, then we’d recommend starting with a single feature such as 3-pin plug sockets in one room.
 In addition to the hub, you would need to purchase power sockets.

 After a few weeks, you can start to expand the feature across your property as you feel confident.
 With one feature up and running, you can add another.
 Again, it’s best to start in a single room, work out any issues and then expand.